slhck/slhck.github.io/_posts/2017-03-01-rate-control.md

 CRF ranges from 0 to 51 (like the QP), and 23 is a good default.
 18 should be visually transparent; anything lower will probably just waste file size.
 Values of ±6 will result in about half or twice the original bitrate.
 The only downside with this mode is that you don't know what the resulting file size will be.

+Note that a two-pass and CRF encode with the same resulting bitrates should be identical in quality.
+The main difference is that with two-pass, you can control the file size (if that is a requirement), whereas with CRF you just specify the quality you want.

 **Good for:** Archival; achieving the best possible quality
 **Bad for:** Streaming; obtaining a certain bitrate / file size

 ## Constrained Encoding (VBV)

 The [_Video Buffering Verifier_](https://en.wikipedia.org/wiki/Video_buffering_verifier) provides a way to ensure that the bitrate is constrained to a certain maximum.
-This is useful for streaming, as you can now be certain that you won't send more bits than you promised.
-VBV can be used both with 2-pass VBR (use it in both passes), or with CRF encoding—it's not an extra rate control mode, to be precise.
+This is useful for streaming, as you can now be certain that you won't send more bits than you promised within a certain time frame.
+VBV can be used both with 2-pass VBR (use it in both passes), or with CRF encoding—it can be "added" to the already presented rate control modes.

 Turn on VBV with the `-maxrate` and `-bufsize` options to set the maximum bitrate and the expected client buffer size.
 A good default is to have the buffer size be twice as large as the maximum rate, but suggestions may vary depending on the streaming setup:

     ffmpeg -i <input> -c:v libx264 -crf 23 -maxrate 1M -bufsize 2M <output>
     ffmpeg -i <input> -c:v libx265 -crf 23 -x265-params vbv-maxrate=1000:vbv-bufsize=2000 <output>

-If you do this for a live streaming application and you want to speed up the encoding process, you can add the `-tune zerolatency` and `-preset ultrafast` options.
+Note: If you do this for a live streaming application and you want to speed up the encoding process, you can add the `-tune zerolatency` and `-preset ultrafast` options.
 They reduce the quality you get for a certain bitrate (i.e., compression efficiency), but significantly speed up the process.

-Or, with constrained ABR-VBV encoding:
+To use this approach with constrained ABR-VBV encoding:

     ffmpeg -i <input> -c:v libx264 -b:v 1M -maxrate 1M -bufsize 2M -pass 1 -f mp4 /dev/null
     ffmpeg -i <input> -c:v libx264 -b:v 1M -maxrate 1M -bufsize 2M -pass 2 <output>